lightscapevr/website/markdown/getting-started-piconeo.md

 ### Tethered mode

-The Pico Neo 3 can be used tethered to a PC (not a Mac).
+The Pico Neo 3 or 4 can be used tethered to a PC (not a Mac).
 It works since VR Sketch 17.0.9, but we cannot officially endorse it because we only performed minimal testing and have no first-hand experience of how well it performs in practice.